ACloakedFly/Thoths-Oracle/README.md

 # Make your own!

 Instructions for each section are in their respective folder.
 Final assembly is in the Shell folder.
+Consult the BOM for all the components.

 # How it works